 The Parkinson Foundation of the National Capital Area has received the following honors and awards for its work to help people fight Parkinson’s Disease.

-2022 (renewal of initial honor 2014): Named One of the Best Small Non-Profits in the Greater Washington Region by the Catalogue for Philanthropy
+2025: Named Critical Nonprofit in the Greater Washington Region by Spur Local, formerly the Catalogue for Philanthropy

-PFNCA uses a software platform called CVENT to manage its wellness and educational programs.
+PFNCA used a software platform called CVENT to manage its wellness and educational programs.
 CVENT is a global company based in McLean, VA that specializes in meetings, events, and hospitality management technology.
-PFNCA has been using the software since 2015.
 Other finalists in the awards category PFNCA won included:

 - Wolters Kluwer N.V. is a Netherlands-based global information services company serving legal, business, tax, accounting, finance, audit, risk, compliance, and healthcare markets with operations in 180 countries, 18,000+ employees and revenue of $4.7B USD in 2018.